idashSNU/Imputation/README.md

 The executable file is generated as `enc_impute` in the directory `./encrypted/impute_dnn`.

 ## Run the HE-imputation executable
+The command line to execute `enc_impute` depends on the target dataset.
+### Total Dataset
 Choose two parameters, `window_size` and `number_of_targetSNP`. `window_size` is the number of adjacent tag SNPs for each target SNP, and `number_of_targetSNP` is literally the number of target SNPs.
-The choices of `window_size` and `number_of_targetSNP` are among (8 / 16 / 24 / ... / 72) and (20 / 40 / 80), respectively.
+The choices of `window_size` and `number_of_targetSNP` are among (8 / 16 / 24 / 32 / 40 / 48 / 56 / 64 / 72) and (20 / 40 / 80), respectively.
 ```bash
 $ cd ./encrypted/impute_dnn
 $ ./enc_impute <window_size> <number_of_targetSNP>
 ```
-For instance, The argument below runs imputation of 80k target SNPS, with window size 40.
+For instance, The argument below runs the genotype imputation of 80k target SNPS, with window size 40.
 ```bash
 $ ./enc_impute 40 80
 ```

-* Note : The running time of (encrypted) imputation grows with `window_size`, but the quality of imputation (accuracy) does not.
-For the sample data, a moderate window size (about 40) shows the best result.
-* WARN: mode `populations` is only compatible with '80'.
-The command for poluation mod is as follow.
+### EUR/AMR/AFR Dataset
+In the case of EUR/AMR/AFR Dataset, the command line is fixed as
 ```bash
 $ ./enc_impute populations 80
 ```
+The output will be genotype scores on EUR, AMR, and AFR datasets for the fixed `window_size=40` and `number_of_targetSNP=80`.

+* NOTE: The running time linearly grows up in terms of `window_size`, but the accuracy does not.
+For the given datasets, the choice `window_size=40` shows the best accuracy.

 ## Measure the Accuracy (MicroAUC)
 If you succeed to run our solution, then the genotype score results of our solution "genotype_score" will be saved in `/encrypted/impute_dnn` denoted by `score_window(window_size)__(number_of_targetSNP)k.csv`.
 Note that the real genotypes of test data "genotype_real" is saved in `/plain` denoted by `real_number_of_targetSNP)k.csv`.
 To run  `evaluation.py` in the `./plain` directory, command